rogeruiz/write/dress-code/_posts/2016-05-28-setting-up-lolcommits.markdown

 #### Synchronizing your `config.yml` files

-Once you've created a `config.yml` file that automatically uploads things to Tumblr, you need to make sure copy that file over to each directory within `$HOME/.lolcommits/`.
+Once you've created a `config.yml` file that automatically uploads things to Tumblr, you need to make sure to copy that file over to each directory within `$HOME/.lolcommits/`.
 I keep my base `conifg.yml` at the root-level of the `$HOME/.lolcommits/` directory and copy it over using the following command whenever I'm working with a new repository on my machines.